olkornii/intellij-kubernetes/src/test/resources/testing-editor.md

 1. change kind to valid value

 -> error notification disappears

+TEST RESULT:
+-> same as previously, error notification are still there with the previous kind name.
+Teste on openshift cluster Node resource.

 **Push notification appears for local file**
 1. File > New > YML file